Eristoff: History

 The original Georgian version of the name, Eristoff or Eristov, was Eristavi (ერისთავი).
 The title means ‘head of the nation’ but translates more accurately as ‘head of a military force’.
 By the 19th century, five noble families, each representing a different part of Georgia, were using the name Eristhavi.
 Prince Ivane Eristoff, who first created Eristoff vodka in 1806, was from the northwest province of Racha.

 After Ivane’s great-grandson, Prince Alexander Constantine Eristoff, moved from Georgia to Saint Petersburg, he went on to eventually reach the rank of Colonel in the Imperial Guard.

 After the Soviet takeover, the Eristovs left Georgia.
 One Eristavi from America served as the new Jersey state treasurer.
 Descendants resumed bottling in Milan under licence to Martini & Rossi during the 1960s.

 After Martini & Rossi merged with Bacardi in 1993, Eristoff joined the group’s global portfolio and switched large-scale production to Bacardi-Martini’s facility in Beaucaire, France.

 Flavours

-Eristoff is available in four flavours:
+Eristoff is available in five flavours: